Contact the Admission Office

 pathway for students to learn about visual culture, technologies, and craft through traditional and contemporary printmaking by making prints, experimenting with processes and ways of working, and discussing histories and contexts for printmaking

 and printed matter.
-Students are expected to develop their ideas and understanding of their work, creating links between their visual thinking, creative process, and their visual work.
+Students are expected to develop their ideas and understanding of their work, creating links between their visual thinking, their creative process, and their visual work.
 The minor also gives students the opportunity to work toward a

 senior project or advanced projects that involve printing editions or self-publishing.